-Scenario: Philip works for the Environmental Protection Agency (EPA) in Washington, D.C.
+Scenario: Philip is a Federal employee.
 Following the placement of his daughter for adoption on March 1, 2024, Philip takes 8 weeks of FMLA/PPL from March 1, 2024, through April 26, 2024.
 He discontinues use of PPL because his father, who lives in Colorado, falls and breaks his hip on April 27, 2024.
 Philip immediately flies to Colorado to care for his father while he is hospitalized.
 During this time, his father has a heart attack while hospitalized, is moved to a rehabilitation unit, and finally returns home.
 Since Philip is no longer acting in a parental role to his daughter while he is in Colorado with his father, he discontinues use of FMLA/PPL and uses 2 weeks of sick leave for care of a family member with a serious health condition.
 He then uses 4 weeks of unpaid FMLA leave to continue to care for his father because of his father's serious health condition, thus exhausting his entitlement to 12 weeks of FMLA in a 12-month period.
 After 6 weeks of caring for his father, Philip returns to work at the EPA.
-Although he only used 8 weeks of PPL, he must still work for the EPA for the full 12 weeks to fulfill his work obligation.
+Although he only used 8 weeks of PPL, he must still work for his agency for the full 12 weeks to fulfill his work obligation.